Info Source 2024 : Library and Archives Canada

 Some of these records are preserved permanently for archival purposes, while the remainder are destroyed.
 These records from the Collective Medical Records series for the CAF cover the years 1921 to date.
 They consist of two different records series: the medical units’ Admissions and Discharge Records (ADRs) and the Daily Sick Parade Records (DSPRs) for all the units of the CAF.

-The ADRs have a retention of 90 years after the date of birth of those mentioned in the records.
-After that time, ADRs documenting wartime service, immediate post-war service and deployed operations are retained.
-As for the DSPRs, produced as the result of a morning roll call, they also have a retention of 90 years after the date of birth of all those mentioned in the records; after this time, they are disposed of.
+The ADRs are retained 90 years after the date of birth of those mentioned in the records.
+After that time, only ADRs documenting wartime service, immediate post-war service and deployed operations are retained.
+As for the DSPRs, produced as the result of a morning roll call, they have a retention period of 90 years after the date of birth of all those mentioned in the records; after this time, they are disposed of.

 Notes:

-Individuals requesting information described by this bank must provide the person's full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), service number(s) (if applicable) or SIN (if applicable), the unit(s) or place of examination or name of the hospital he or she was treated in, and the period of examination.
+Individuals requesting information described by this personal information bank must provide the person’s full given name(s) or initial(s) and surname(s) (and maiden name, if applicable), service number(s) (if applicable) or SIN (if applicable), the unit(s) or place of examination or name of the hospital they were treated in, and the period of examination.
 Individuals must also provide their contact information and signature (if applicable).

 Description:

-This bank describes information related to occurrence records of former Royal Canadian Air Force (RCAF) members created by DND from the 1920s to 1966, and organized according to the RCAF unit issuing the order.
-Personal information may include the service person's name, ranks, units, service numbers, assignments, taskings, marital status and contact information.
+This personal information bank describes information related to occurrence records of former Royal Canadian Air Force (RCAF) members created by DND from the 1920s to 1966 and is organized according to the RCAF unit issuing the order.
+Personal information may include the service person’s name, ranks, units, service number(s), assignments, taskings, marital status and contact information.

 Former personnel of RCAF and other Forces (e.g., Australian and British) stationed with RCAF units, their dependents or next of kin.